micnic/simples/DOCUMENTATION.md

 #### <a name="http-connection-body"/>  .body

-The content of the body of the request, for `GET` requests it is empty, for `POST` request it will contain plain data, parsed data is contained in `connection.query` or `connection.files`, this data is represented by a buffer.
+The content of the body of the request, for `GET` requests it is an empty object, for other types of requests it will contain parsed data if the request comes with a specific content type, otherwise it will contain plain data as a buffer, parsed files from requests with `multipart/form-data` are contained in `connection.files`

 #### <a name="http-connection-cookies"/> .cookies